GeorgeNagel/RollingSward/README.md

 If a character is removed from play and their company has lost over 50% of its units, the company must make a route check.
-Roll a D6, and on a roll of 3 or less, the company routes.
+Roll a D6, and on a roll of 3 or less, the company is routing and all of their characters must route during their activation.

 ### AI
 The basic AI is as follows.

-1. Route towards nearest table edge if company is routing
+##### Pre-activation

+Follow pre-activation rules if routing or in melee combat.
+If unengaged and next to an objective, pick it up.

+##### Activation

 1. If carrying an objective, move towards the nearest table edge.
-1. If standing near a target, pick it up.
 1. Continue melee if in melee.
 If multiple bases are in contact, use a D6 to determine which enemy to attack.
+If an enemy is felled, move forward in the direction of the felled enemy and continue the turn per the instructions below.
-1. If in shooting range of a shootable enemy, stand and shoot.
-If multiple enemies can be shot at, shoot at the closest one.
+1. If in shooting range of an enemy, stand and shoot.
+If multiple enemies can be shot at, shoot at the nearest one.
-1. If character can move into shooting range of shootable enemy, move and shoot, always choosing the closest target.
+1. If it's possible to move into shooting range of an enemy, move and shoot, always choosing the closet objective.
-1. If there is a visible target in movement range, move towards it and pick it up.
+1. If there is a visible objective in movement range, move towards it.
-1. If there are unengaged enemies in movement range, move towards the closest one and engage in melee.
-If an enemy is felled, follow it up with a 3" move.
+1. If there are unengaged enemies in movement range, move towards the closest enemy and engage in melee.
+Follow the above rules on "continue melee" for how to handle felling an enemy.
-1. If a target is viewable, move towards the nearest target
+1. If a objective is viewable, move towards the nearest objective.
-1. If an enemy is viewable, move towards the nearest enemy
+1. If an enemy is viewable, move towards the nearest enemy.

-1. If routing, route towards the nearest table edge.
-1. If engaged in melee, resolve melee.
-1. If next to a fallen target, pick it up.
-1. If carrying a target, move towards the nearest table edge.
-1. If in shooting range, stand and shoot at closest target.
-1. If can move into shooting range, move and shoot and closest target.
-1. If target can be engaged, engage target.
-If it can be picked up, pick it up.

 ### Cooperative play
 For cooperative play, human generals each manage one or more friendly characters.